Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 5 Reasons Why Cats Groom

 Healthy Skin & Fur.
 Grooming keeps skin and fur healthy.
 As they clean themselves, cats also search their skin and fur for dirt, sores or parasites and vacuum away buggy pests.
 Eww!
 Of course, that also can take care of shedding issues but can lead to cat hairballs upon occasion.
+These days, I must comb Karma-Kat to help rid him of all that fluff, or we end up with vomiting hairball issues.

 Waterproof Fur.
 Sebaceous glands at the base of each hair release an oily secretion—sebum—which lubricates and waterproofs the hair coat when your cat licks herself.
 Grooming also removes shed hair and prevents mats, which impede temperature regulation.